altmp/altv-docs/articles/changelogs/upcoming.md

 > - isSpawned getter
 > - currentAnimationDict & currentAnimationName getter
 > - improved client-files wildcard support in ressource.cfg
-> - error message when setting tire smoke color or headlight color without correct mod enabled
+> - autoenable headlightcolor mod if headlightColor setter is used
+> - autoenable tireSmokeColor mod if tireSmokeColor setter is used
 > ```

 ### Fixed